Ailantha

 Well, thought I, canned-crust pizza won't be in the same league as home-made deep-dish-deluxe-crust pizza, but...well, actually I was now feeling kind of intrigued as to what kind a pizza came out of a can.

-So my grand daughters and I drove over to Ralph's to pick up the ingredients,
+So I drove over to Ralph's to pick up the ingredients,

 Picture

-Then I made them a canned-crust, Ragu-from-a-jar-sauce, cheese-from-a-bag pizza.
+Then I made a canned-crust, Ragu-from-a-jar-sauce, cheese-from-a-bag pizza.

 OMG.
 It was awesome!